raphaelcherney/root-robot-accessories/README.md

 ## Magnetic Attachment Points

 Root has 10 small magnets underneath the top surface to help with attaching accessories.
-These are located in a 32mm grid as shown in the image below.
+These are in a 32mm grid with the North pole of the magnet facing up.

 ![Top Magnet Positions](images/root-top-magnets.png)